 Another interesting factor is that Henry Cejudo is a big Flyweight, considering he has had issues making the weight previously, and had himself also fought at 135 pounds.

 Let’s talk about how much they actually cut.
 In this video, at around 0:30 Dillashaw states that he, “woke up at 135”, meaning that his weight cut was mostly just lowering his overall weight, including muscle and fat.
-Dillashaw looked significantly smaller than when he fought at bantamweight (where he walked around at 155), which makes
+Dillashaw looked significantly smaller than when he fought at bantamweight (where he walked around at 155), which makes sense, since he was coming down a weight class.

 I am not sure how much overall weight he cut, but from what he stated in the video, we can assume that his water cut was only about 10 pounds.